2.1. Embedded Complex

 property dim

-Return the dimension of the embedded coordinates
+Get the dimension \(D\) of the embedded coordinates.

 property node_list

-Return ordered list of node names.
+Get the ordered list of node names in the complex.

 property node_to_index